Fixed Do Vs Moveable Do

 Fixed Do helps young children develop Absolute Pitch.
 Moveable Do is better saved until school-age, when kids are less likely to develop AP but ready to develop Relative Pitch.

 One of the most common questions we get about Prodigies is about our choice to use Fixed Do instead of Moveable Do.
-In this article, I’m going to explain the difference between Fixed and Moveable Do, the advantages and disadvantages of each, and what compromises we made in creating Prodigies to try and please both sides of the Moveable Do debated.
+In this article, I’m going to explain the difference between Fixed and Moveable Do, the advantages and disadvantages of each, and what compromises we made in creating Prodigies to try and please both sides of the Moveable Do debate.

 Advantages Of Moveable Do